dqops/dqo/docs/examples/data-reasonability/percentage-of-false-values.md

 ## Running the checks in the example and evaluating the results using the user interface

-The detailed explanation of [how to run the example is described here](../../#running-the-use-cases).
+A detailed explanation of [how to run the example is described here](../../#running-the-use-cases).

 To execute the check prepared in the example using the [user interface](../../dqo-concepts/user-interface-overview/user-interface-overview.md):